HYPER12755/ULTIMATE-RAT-COLLECTION/README.md

 # Remote-administration-tools-archive
-Here are +200 different RATs some with source code Feel free to use or redistribute them
+Here are +367 different RATs with different versions and some with source code.
+# Feel free to use or redistribute them
 Remember : THIS FOR EDUCATIONAL PURPOSE ONLY !!
 NOT REPOSONSIBLE FOR ABUSE

 # 🔗 My Social & Developer Profiles.

-📸Instagram:
+# 📸Instagram:
 https://www.instagram.com/hyper_r7100?igsh

-🐦
+# 🐦
 X(Twitter):
 https://x.com/HYPER390961?t=L5dnZf4MIu

-✈️
+# ✈️
 Telegram:
 https://t.me/hyper_r7100

-🎮
+# 🎮
 Discord:
 https://discord.gg/gdd6cKMBb